 It’s a bit cliché, but I really don’t have any regrets.
-My mistakes, my successes, all of my choices (good or bad), have taken me to the place I am now.
+My mistakes, my successes, and all of my choices (good or bad), have taken me to the place I am now.

-But there is an amazing sense of becoming grounded in the here and now that comes from reflecting on your personal life lessons.
+However, there is an amazing sense of becoming grounded in the here and now that comes from reflecting on your personal life lessons.
 Ask yourself, “What would I tell the younger me if given the chance?”

-Stop tying to be perfect.
+Stop trying to be perfect.

-“Perfection is a myth and quite frankly little girl…being perfect is boring.”
-I was, and still am, a very goal orientated and focused individual.
-As a young girl, and into my early 20’s I worried about being perfect.
+I was and still am, a very goal-oriented and focused individual.
+As a young girl, and into my early 20s, I worried about being perfect.
 It was my goal.
-Perfect grades, perfect hair, perfect clothes, perfect friends, perfect boyfriend, perfect weight, and perfect makeup…exhausting!
-I decided to break my own rules after this exercise and throw ‘perfect’ out the window.

-Trust in your dreams for in them you will find what is real.
+Trust in your dreams, for in them you will find what is real.

 True sight comes from seeing in the dark.